csmendoza30/csmendoza30.github.io/aboutme.md

 subtitle: Who is that Snek?
 ---

+I like to make things.
+I like to sculpt figures with clay, 3d print mini characters, and draw with traditional and digital mediums.
+I have tried my hand with coding in the past, taking brief courses on python, unity and lua script at an ID Tech summer camp, but nothing ever stuck.
+I think the issue is that coding for a digital project feels less rewarding than walking away with a tangible product.
+This is why I'm excited to be taking Electronic Textiles this semester.
+I like the idea of having something I can hold or wear because that kind of project just feels more real to me.
+And I'm sure that utilizing lights and sensory inputs can really enhance my creations.
+I really hope that by the end of this course, I'll walk away with new coding skills and cool projects that I can show off to my friends.

-I don't particularly like snakes, but I thought that a snake in a top hat would make for a nice avatar, so when I found a good image I was like YOINK! ha ha
+Also, I don't particularly like snakes, but I thought that a snake in a top hat would make for a nice avatar, so when I found a good image I was like YOINK! ha ha
   Anyway, here's the origin of the snek: <https://www.reddit.com/r/aww/comments/9nnsfa/snakes_with_hats_always_make_my_day/>.

-I'm currently surviving as a college student where I ended up taking a full course load of STEM classes when I could've sworn I planned to try some studio art. huh
-When I'm not drowning in chemistry and biology, I like to write dumb stories and draw dumber characters.
-You know, if my whole pre-med idea doesn't work out, I think I could make for a killer SciFi author.

-My current hyper-fixation is [Aurora](https://comicaurora.com/about/), a web comic by Red from Overly Sarcastic Productions.
-I *highly* recommend it to high-magic fantasy lovers like myself.
-I envy her level of sarcastic humor.